avantrec/avantrec.github.io/sonoplus/instantlibrary.md

 Leave the username and password **blank**.

 Once the share has been added, Sonos will automatically start a music library (re)index process.
-When this is complete, the contents of your USB storage device will be available to play via the Sonos apps under **Music Library**.
+When this is complete, the contents of your USB storage device will be available to play via the Sonos apps under the **Music Library**.

 (Note: if you're connecting to the share from outside Sonos -- e.g., from a PC -- connect to the share as a **guest** user, if prompted.)